MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 - Improvement actions in templates that aren't scoped to Microsoft 365, such as templates for Microsoft Azure or Microsoft Dynamics, aren't currently eligible for automatic testing.

 - When improvement actions that can be tested automatically are updated by you or added by Compliance Manager:
-    - Those actions will be automatically tested if you have automatic testing turned on for all or some improvement actions
+    - Those actions will be automatically tested if you've turned on automatic testing for all or some actions.
     - Those actions won't be automatically tested if you've turned off automatic testing.
-This ensures that any data you add to existing improvement actions won't be overwritten by Compliance Manager.
+This ensures that any data you add to existing actions won't be overwritten by Compliance Manager.

 #### How to tell which actions are tested automatically